nikki-experiments/dev-setup/README.md

 To run this on command line for example you could run: `$ npm run build` which will run webpack.
 For special words like "test" and "start" running `npm test` or `npm t` will also work.

+#### Create index.html and app.js

+Add a index.html and make sure it has at least one div with id="app".
+Add script tag with src="js/bundle.js"

+Add app.js file.
+This will contain your import statements for react and react-dom {render}.

 #### Babel

 Babel takes es6 (future JavaScript) and compiles it down to es5 (current JavaScript), the version currently supported on the majority of browsers.

-Install by first addding the dependencies:
+Install by addding the dev dependencies below:
-*The last two packages will allow you use start using es6 and JSX*.

-    $ yarn add babel-loader babel-core babel-preset-es2015 babel-preset-react
+    $ yarn add babel-loader babel-core babel-eslint babel-plugin-dynamic-import-node babel-plugin-syntax-dynamic-import babel-plugin-transform-class-properties babel-plugin-transform-es2015-modules-commonjs babel-preset-env babel-preset-react --dev

+#### Write config file for Babel

-Now create a new file named `.babelrc`.
+Now create a new file named `.babelrc` in the root directory.
-Inside write the following JSON.

-    {
-        'presets': [
-            'es2015', 'react'
-        ]
-    }
+Copy the [template presets for Babel]().
+Inside this file you set presets which are groups of plugins.
+Plugins are the transformation tools.

-If you were still using npm scripts to run webpack you would change the command to the following:
+Note: If you were still using npm scripts to run webpack you would change the command to the following:
 `"build": "webpack --module-bind 'js=babel' js/ClientApp.js public/bundle.js"`

 However this is getting long so you should change remove everything after webpack and set up a webpack config file described in the next section.

 #### Webpack

 Webpack takes all components that you’ve created puts it together in one bundled JavaScript file and makes it available to send down.
 That way you can break huge projects down to smaller more manageable modules.

 To install:

-    $ yarn add webpack webpack-dev-server path (or run $ npm install --global webpack)
+    $ yarn add webpack (or run $ npm install --global webpack)

 Now you could run a command to convert your React files into your final js file.
 Make sure you are in your project's root directory.
 For a Dev build, run: